DUNE/dune-justin/docs/tutorials.dune.md

 first 10 matching files are returned.
 To make it easier to read we've put the query in `$MQL_QUERY` but you could put it in quotes on the `justin` command line itself.
-3. `--jobscript-id` tells justIN to use the jobscript we've been looking at.
+3. `--jobscript-git` tells justIN to use the jobscript we've been looking at.
 4. `--max-distance 30` says that only replicas of files within a distance of 30 from where the job is running will be considered.
 In practice, 30 means within North America or within Europe, but not from one to the other.